tgrrr/data-science-cheatsheet/source/includes/_stats-verity-notes.md

   Associated between variable and different levels of your category variables Whenever you make a decision, need a test statistic Chi – test
     1 parameter
     Follows a standard distribution
     Longer tail
   What we will cover in this lecture
     Investigate the distribution of categorical variables or explore the associations between categorical variables using Chi-square distribution
     Determine when a Chi-square goodness of fit test or Chi-square distribution Apply and interpret the Chi-square goodness of fit test Apply and interpret the Chi-square test of association Use R to compute a Chi-square goodness of fit test and Chi-square test of association Interpret a Chi-square goodness of fit test and Chi-square test of association
   Example: M&Ms
     6 colours
-  Manufacturer claims different percentage of colours n = 48 packs of M&Ms, 2620 M&Ms
+    Manufacturer claims different percentage of colours
+    n = 48 packs of M&Ms, 2620 M&Ms
     In table
       Observed – based on sample
       Proportion of observed
       Expected – based on manufacturer claim
       Population proportion – manufacturer claim

   Find absolute error
     As some differences negative and some are positive Could use a 2 proportion test
     In a t-test
     Didn’t learn this
   Goodness of fit
     Can test no matter how many categories
     Differences close to zero, accept claim
     Otherwise reject
     Only one assumption
-  Minimum expected value must be at least 5
+    Minimum expected value must be at least 5 Hypotheses
-  Hypotheses
     Ho: distribution as claimed
     Ha: not as claimed
     Only one alternative
     Not one per category
     Use a two-smaple t-test instead for this

     Smaller χ2 – close to expected
     Larger χ2 – further from expected
     50.8 is large!
-  Degrees of freedom = number of categories minus 1
+    Degrees of freedom = number of categories minus 1 R
-  R
+    ```r
     qchisq(0.05, df = 5, lower.tail = FALSE)
     Calculate p-value of Pr(χ2 > 50.83)
     pchisq(50.83, df = 5, lower.tail = FALSE)
+    ```
   Test of association
     Example: breast cancer vs. age they had their first child Contingency table

     Categorical values
     Degrees of freedom = (number of categories in columns – 1) * (number of categories in rows – 1)
     Calculate percentage within group and percentage within age If not associated with age, proportion the same everywhere R
+      ```r
       Breast.Cancer$Group <- factor(Breast.Cancer$Group, levels = c(1,2), labels = c(“Case”, “Control”)
       Breast.Cancer$Age_Cat <- factor(Breast.Cancer$Age_Cat, levels = c(1,2,3,4,5), labels = c(“<20”, “20-24”, “25-29”, “30-34”, “>=35”), ordered = TRUE)
       tally(~Age_Cat | Group, margins = TRUE, data = Breast.Cancer)
       tally(~Age_Cat | Group, margins = TRUE, format = “proportion”, data = Breast.Cancer)
       table <- tally(~Age_Cat | Group, format = “proportion”, data = Breast.Cancer)
       barplot(table, ylab = “Proportion Within Group”,
       ylim = c(0,6), legend = rownames(table), beside = TRUE,
       args.legend=c(x = “top”, horiz=TRUE, title = “Age Category”),
       xlab = “Age Category”, col=rainbow(5, start = .4, end = .7))
+      ```

   Example write up
     If there is no association between age at first birth and breast cancer, the height of the bars of the cases and controls within each age band would be the same
     Mothers with breast cancer are less likely to have their children under the age of 20 when compared to controls This is an example of a categorical association.
 The probability of being a mother with breast cancer depends on the age of the mother when they had their first child
   We need to determine with a Chi-square test of association whether this relationship is statistically significant or whether it reflects natural sampling variability assuming breast cancer and age are independent.
   Hypotheses
     Ho: there is no association in the population between the categorical variables
     Ha: there is an association in the population Equation

     Oij is the observed count in the ith row of the jth column

   More R
+    ```r
     xchisq.test(tally(~Group | Age_Cat, data = Breast.Cancer))
+    ```
     Results in this order
       Observed
       Expected
       Contribution to χ2
       Residual
   Example write-up
     A Chi-square test of association was used to test for a statistically significant association between breast cancer status and the age of a mother at first birth
     The results of the test found a statistically significant association, χ2 = 130.34, p < 0.001
     The results of this study suggest that women with breast cancer were more likely to give birth to their first child in older age categories when compared to controls
     Can continue to copy from notes but can’t be bothered… Examples
     Goodness of fit test – can drunk people walk straight?
     Test of association – eye colour vs hair colour?

 ## Lecture 12 – Revision